Shivamkanse2104/Infosys-milestone/README.md

 guys anyone give me our problem statement..because i want to do the documentation.... whether anyone create new repo and add other members.. here is some network isuse i am unable to create it

+jahnavi can you do the reprository thing. i will make the ppt . poobesh will do the document.and poobesh ask chatgpt by giving all the matter